A pandemic is a confusing time to think about going to college.

 Vaccinations are the key for campus life to return to normal, but medical experts say "normal" is still a long way off for colleges and universities.

-But outbreaks, intermittent lockdowns, and social distancing may continue to affect campuses for months, even after most of the U.S. has received a vaccine.
+Plummeting transmission rates in most parts of the country demonstrate how effective the vaccines have been in preventing infections and limiting the spread of the disease.
+Still, intermittent lockdowns and social distancing policies may be implemented on campuses on an as-needed basis, even if most students have received a vaccine.
 Muddying the waters further is the fact that the CDC still doesn't know how long the vaccine will provide immunity.

 Dr. Jenna Liphart Rhoads, a medical advisor for NurseTogether.com, said mandatory vaccinations would speed up the process for getting back to life before the pandemic.